bitofu/teamcomp/README.md

 yarn start
 ```

+## TODO:
+- Add redux to app
+- Refactor components (it is becoming to messy already)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>